morrownr/USB-WiFi/README.md

 Walmart - $32 USD - [Winnereco Dual Band USB 3.0 WiFi Receiver 1200M MT7612U Gigabit Wireless Network Card](https://www.walmart.com/ip/Winnereco-Dual-Band-USB-3-0-WiFi-Receiver-1200M-MT7612U-Gigabit-Wireless-Network-Card/368756640)

-Request: If you own or are aware of other adapters that use the mt7612u chipset, please let me know by posting in ```Issues```.
+Request: If you own or are aware of other adapters that use the mt7612u or mt7612un chipset, please let me know by posting in ```Issues```.

 -----